LOEWS CHICAGO HOTEL - Official Host & Hotel

 BUROCBerkshire pigs are one of the most popular heritage breeds, known for their intramuscular marbling, light pink hue and almost nutty pork.
 Duroc pigs are fast growing animals yielding sweet and juicy meat, ranging in color from light yellow to dark red.
 The combination of these two breeds results in both intramuscular fat and hearty back fat, ensuring the meat will be tender and sweet tasting.

 PAX MAHLEPax and Pam Mahle moved to wine country in 1997 to pursue careers in wine.
 After a few years of tasting and sourcing wine from all over California for Dean & Deluca, Pax decided to start his own brand from a vineyard he felt a kismet connection.
 That vineyard was Alder Springs Vineyard, and after finding an investor to help realize the dream, Pax Wine Cellars was launched in 2000.
+Pax Wine Cellars is focusing on the production of premium vineyard-designated Syrah based wines from the North Coast of California.

 JEFF PISONIPISONI ESTATE